 column_name ROWID;

-Here, column_name is the name of the column and ROWID is the data type.
+Here, column_name is the column’s name and ROWID is the data type.

 Also, check: How to backup a table in Oracle